RedHatRanger/rhcsa9vagrant/rhcsa-practice-questions/11_finding_files.md

 ### QUESTION #11 (Part 1):
 ```
 Find All Files in ***/etc*** (not subdirectories) that where modified more than 180 days ago.
-And copy all of them to a directory /var/tmp/pvt
+Copy all of them to a directory /var/tmp/pvt
 ```

 ***